OpenAstronomy/python-3-for-scientists/python3_user_features.rst

     >>> 'The value is {value}.'.format(value=value)
     'The value is 80.'

-or we can end up in situations where the code is unecessarily complex, since ``value`` is detached from where it appears in the string.
+or we can end up in situations where the code is unnecessarily complex, since ``value`` is detached from where it appears in the string.

     >>> 'The value is {}.'.format(value)
     'The value is 80.'

 The new `f-strings <https://www.python.org/dev/peps/pep-0498/>`_ allow you to use variable names directly inside the curly brackets: